hampel/knownbots-xenforo/README.md

 v3.x and higher adds new functionality to email the list of new bots detected automatically to an email address configurable by the admin.

-The default and recommended value is to email knownbots@hampel.io

-Emails sent to this address will only be used for the purposes of identifying new bots to add to this addon.

-Email addresses will NOT be sold or added to any marketing lists - not even ours.
+The default and recommended value is to email knownbots@hampel.io - emails sent to this address will only be used for the purposes of identifying new bots to add to this addon.
+Email addresses will never be sold or added to any marketing lists - not even ours.

 If there are issues detected from the emails you are sending us, we may reply to establish communication - but that will be on a case-by-case basis and only for the purposes of troubleshooting the operation of this addon.

 You can check the information contained in the emails by changing the address temporarily to your own so that emails go to you.
-If you still want us to process these emails - please feel free to forward them to the above address.
+If you still want us to process these emails - please feel free to forward them to the above address or post the list of user agents to the resource support thread on the XenForo forums and the addon author will manually process them.

 Other than a list of user agent strings, the only information contained in the email will be those automatically added to the email header by the forum mailer and SMTP servers.

+v4.x and higher adds new functionality to query our API server for bot updates.
+This functionality can be disabled in the addon options.

+API calls are made using the standard "untrusted" HTTP client built into XenForo, which means they are forwarded through a proxy server if you have one configured.
+Information collected in web server log files includes the IP address of your server (or proxy if used), and your forum name as supplied in the user agent of the XenForo HTTP client.

+HTTP server log information is used solely for analytics and troubleshooting purposes and is never made available to third parties.